ktanidis/Modified_CosmoSIS_for_galaxy_number_count_angular_power_spectra/README.md

 and in case you encounter a permissions problem add: `$ --user`.

-If you wish to run in parallel than you need to install MPI.
+If you wish to run in parallel then you need to install MPI.
 This is usually pre-installed on clusters and super-computers.
 Please be sure that you also have mpi4py installed with the same python and MPI:

 ```shell
 $ pip install --no-binary --no-wheel mpi4py